PetriKalima/Franka_sim/README.md

     * To modify the demo there are some variables in the door_demo.cpp that can be easily changed.
 Alterations can be made to the grasping location on the handle, the rotation goals for turning the angle and opening the door, and the number of intermediate points.
 Further explanation is found in the door_demo.cpp.

-* The door parameterisation and interface instructions are given in a separate readme file for Python files, located in the src folder.
+* The door parameterisation and interface instructions are given in separate readme files.
+    * The Parameterisation readme is located in the model folder.
+    * The Interface readme is located in the src folder.

 Issues:
 * The default door model size (same size as real) is such that the robot cannot open the door beyond 20 degrees, as the end effector does not fit through the door.